-Anticipated Graduation

-December

-October 1

-May

-August

-August

 Application Deadline

 October 1

 March 1

 June 1

 The minimum number of credits that must be taken at JCC for any degree or certificate program is 12.
 A minimum of 12 additional credits must be taken at JCC for a second degree while a minimum of six additional credits must be taken at JCC for a second certificate.
-Only courses with a 2.0 or higher grade will count towards the degree completion.
+Only courses with a 2.0 or higher grade will count toward the degree completion.